 When threatened or disturbed, (hagfish) spew out slime at the stunning rate of four cups in a fraction of a second.

 Not much is known about hagfish reproduction.
 The animal appears to start its life as a hermaphrodite, which means that it has both male and female reproductive organs.
 When it matures, one of the organs functions and the other doesn't.
 Research suggests that at least some hagfish can change gender during their lives.

 It's thought that hagfish have external fertilization, although this isn't known for certain.
 Females lay eggs with a tough covering.
-The eggs have hooked filaments on each end which help them to become attached to objects.
+The eggs have hooked filaments on each end, which helps them to become attached to objects.
 There is no larval stage.
 The eggs hatch into miniature adults.

 Human Use of Hagfish Slime

 People who encounter hagfish often consider the slime to be the most unappealing aspect of the animal.
-However, scientists see great potential in the material.
+Scientists see great potential in the material, however.
 They hope to use the protein threads in the slime to make a strong fabric.
-Some Canadian researchers have already harvested slime from hagfish, mixed the slime with water, and then spun the stretched fibers like silk.
+Some Canadian researchers have already harvested slime from hagfish, mixed the material with water, and then spun the stretched fibers like silk.